A double-dimensional approach to formal category theory: Composition of horizontal morphisms

 Here we make precise the fact that restrictions and extensions can be defined by composing horizontal morphisms with companions and conjoints, as was described in the discussion following \exref{restrictions of V-profunctors}.

 We start with restrictions.
 In the setting of virtual double categories the `only if'-part of the following lemma has been proved as Theorem 7.16 of \cite{Cruttwell-Shulman10}.
-In the next section we will see that, when considered in a hypervirtual equipment, the composite of $f_* \conc \ul K \conc g^*$ considered below is in fact a `pointwise' composite. \begin{lemma} In a hypervirtual double category $\K$ assume that the companion $\hmap{f_*}AC$ and the conjoint $\hmap{g^*}DB$ exist.
+In the next section we will see that, when considered in an augmented virtual equipment, the composite of $f_* \conc \ul K \conc g^*$ considered below is in fact a `pointwise' composite. \begin{lemma} In an augmented virtual double category $\K$ assume that the companion $\hmap{f_*}AC$ and the conjoint $\hmap{g^*}DB$ exist.
 Then, for each path $\hmap{\ul K}CD$ of length $\leq 1$, the restriction $\ul K(f, g)$ exists if and only if the horizontal composite of the path $f_* \conc \ul K \conc g^*$ does, and in that case they are isomorphic.

-In detail, for a factorisation as above (where the empty cell is the vertical identity cell $\id_C$ if $\lns{\ul K} = 0$) the following are equivalent: $\psi$ is cartesian; $\phi$ is cocartesian; the identity below holds.

-Analogous assertions hold for one-sided restrictions: $K(f, \id)$ exists precisely if $f_* \hc K$ does, while $K(\id, g)$ exists if and only if $K \hc g^*$ does.
-Finally if $\K$ is a hypervirtual equipment then the cocartesian cell $\cell\phi{f_* \conc \ul K \conc g^*}J$ above is pointwise cocartesian; the same holds for cocartesian cells of the forms $(f_*, K) \Rar K(f, \id)$ and $(K, g_*) \Rar K(\id, g)$. \end{lemma} \begin{proof} Assuming that \eqref{first restriction identity} holds, it follows from the companion identities and the conjoint identities (see \lemref{companion identities lemma} and its horizontal dual) that precomposing the composite on the left-hand side above with $\phi$ results in $\phi$, while postcomposing it with $\psi$ gives back $\psi$.
-Using the uniqueness of factorisations through (co-)cartesian cells, we conclude that either $\psi$ or $\phi$ being (co-)cartesian implies the identity above.

-Conversely, assume that identities above holds; we will prove that $\psi$ is cartesian and $\phi$ cocartesian.
-For the first it suffices to show that the following assignment of cells is invertible.
-To see that it is notice that, as a consequence of the assumed identities, the inverse can be given as $\chi \mapsto \phi \of (\cocart \of h, \chi, \cocart \of k)$, where the weakly cocartesian cells define $f_*$ and $g^*$ respectively.